bramtechs/music-rpc/README.md

 # music-rpc
-## One Discord script to rule them all!
+## One Python script to rule them all!

 music-rpc is a simple python script that displays rich-presence of your music player on your discord profile.
 Currently supported music players are: